 Provide all applicants and participants of Temporary Assistance cash with information regarding direct deposit.
-With direct deposit, cash benefits are deposited in a personal bank account instead of using the EBT card.
+With direct deposit, cash benefits are deposited into a personal bank account instead of using the EBT card.

-Explain the advantages of direct deposit for the cash participant:
+Explain the advantages of direct deposit to the participant:

 - private control of money in his/her own account